- Ph.D. 1988 - Zoology, Southern Illinois University

 - M.S.
 1983 - Wildlife Ecology, West Virginia University

 - B.S.
-1981 - Wildlife Management, University of Massachusetts, Amherst, MA
+1981 - Wildlife Management, University of Massachusetts, Amherst

 Cole is active in the Ecology Graduate Degree Program at Penn State.
-He serves on a variety of committees across PSU including several within the Graduate School, as well as on the Arboretum Advisory Committee.
+He serves on a variety of committees across Penn State including several within the Graduate School, as well as the Arboretum Advisory Committee.